cap-js/docs/java/change-tracking.md

 ### Annotating entities

-To capture changes, you need to extend your entities with a technical aspect and annotate the entity the annotation `@changelog` that will mark the elements whose changes are to be logged.
+To capture changes, you need to extend your entities with a technical aspect and annotate the entity with annotation `@changelog` that will mark the elements whose changes are to be logged.

 Given the following entity that represents a `Book` on the domain level: